College of Education - Graduate

 Materials from EDR 626

 Materials from EDR 685, 687, 696

 Candidates should submit each section of the reading portfolio to their faculty advisor for review by the Reading/Language Arts faculty upon completion of all of the courses in that section of the portfolio.
-The dates for submission are February 15 and October 15.
-Previously completed sections of the portfolio should be included, cumulatively, in the binder that is submitted.
-Make sure that your binder has your name prominently on the outside and the following identifying information on an ‘information sheet’ just inside the front cover of the binder:
+Submission is continuous.
+Previously completed sections of the portfolio should be included, cumulatively, when submitted.
+Make sure that your porfolio has your name prominently on the outside and the following identifying information as an introduction:

 - Your student number